josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But you probably don't measure, if you're in this deep.
 Because you probably trust how you _feel_ too much to believe reality could possibly contradict you.

 It's much easier to just fudge the definition a little bit.

+I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.

+The problem is, they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
+And they work exceptionally well.

 ## Productive for whom?